billabear/javascript-sdk/docs/CustomersApi.md

-  'email': "email_example", // String | The email to search for 'country': "country_example", // String | The country code to search for 'reference': "reference_example", // String | The reference to search for 'externalReference': "externalReference_example" // String | The external reference to search for };
+  'email': "email_example", // String | The email to search for 'country': "country_example", // String | The country code to search for 'reference': "reference_example", // String | The reference to search for 'externalReference': "externalReference_example", // String | The external reference to search for 'companyName': "companyName_example" // String | The company name to search for };
 apiInstance.getAllCustomers(opts, (error, data, response) => {
   if (error) {